 Moxa DLM (device lifecycle management) service is used for management of the AIG Series.
-Imagine sitting in your office and using this service to remotely manage plenty of devices distributed around the world.
-You can monitor the device's health status, upgrade firmware, configuration import/export, remote log into the device's web console, etc. If you want to apply for this service, please contact the product manager, Joshua Lin, at joshua.lin@moxa.com.
+Imagine sitting in your office and using this service to remotely manage a large number of devices distributed around the world.
+You can monitor the device's health status, upgrade firmware, import/export configuration, and remotely log into the device's web console.
+If you want to apply for this service, contact the product manager, Joshua Lin, at joshua.lin@moxa.com.

-Once you get the service, go the Moxa DLM Service to register the product to go online.
+Once you get the service, go to Moxa DLM Service to register the product online.
 Follow these steps: